nhsconnect/FHIR-CDS/pages/explore/api_provenance.md

       <td><code class="highlighter-rouge">1..1</code></td>
     <td>instant</td>
     <td>When the activity was recorded/updated</td>
-<td>This MUST be populated by the CDSS with the instant of time at which the activity was recorded.
-It can be different from the time stamp on the <code class="highlighter-rouge">ReferralRequest</code>, if there is a delay between recording the event and updating the provenance and target resource.</td>
+<td>This MUST be populated by the CDSS with the time at which the assertion was recorded.</td>
  </tr>
 <tr>
   <td><code class="highlighter-rouge">policy</code></td>